danjukss/Laravel-Tasks-App/README.md

 1. Edit .env file to connect to your database.
 2. Use migrations to create all necessary tables by typing "php artisan migrate" in composer.
-3. Type "php artisan db:seed" to input some necessary data in to groups table.
+3. Type "php artisan db:seed" to input some necessary data into groups table.